 Up until a few months ago, we hardly ever heard about inflation.
 Fast forward to today and not only is it front-page news every other day, but we come face-to-face with it every time we buy something at the grocery store, or gas pump, and everywhere in between.
-As a result, many current and prospective business owners are trying to figure out the impact of inflation on business loans.
+As a result, many current and prospective business owners are trying to figure out the impact of inflation on business funding.

 When inflation first reared its ugly head, we were told that it was only going to be transitory, or here for a short time.
 However, it is looking like it is going to be with us for much longer.